fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

   Device Shadow supports HTTPS | MQTT, both of which are supported by Vantiq.

-In this document, describe how to do the following from Vantiq's Procedures.
+This document describes how to do the following from Vantiq's Procedures.

 - Retrieve a list of "Things"
 - Retrieve details (Registry, Properties) of "Things"
 - Retrieve properties (Control Support, Device Shadow) of "Things"